By Shoaib Sufi, Community Lead, Software Sustainability Institute.

 A big ‘Thank you!’

 To our keynote speaker Euan Adie and to David Robson who presented the better writing workshop.
-Our steering committee members, especially James Davenport, Terhi Nurmikko-Fuller and Alexander Konovalov.
+Our steering committee members, especially James Davenport, Terhi Nurmikko-Fuller and Olexandr Konovalov.
 Our Hackday judges especially those from the community: Robin Wilson, Catherine Jones, Martin Callaghan and Rob Davey.

 Those who gave lightning talks, lead demo sessions, panellists, lead or scribed for discussion groups and collaborative idea sessions and those who took part in the Hackday.
 In fact CW16 is what it is because of those who attend, thank you to all those who attended!